 We already know that language and culture go hand in hand, but can this be manipulated to establish power over people?

-1. Conceptual Approaches to Power
+1. Conceptual Approaches to the Power of Language

 There are a number of theories in regard to how power shows up and how language contributes to that.

 An example of the different ways that “power” can be defined and how it is affected by language is politicians.
 When politicians talk to an audience many times, they appeal to the audience by discussing the things they will have the “power to do”.
 Yet when it comes down to it, it’s “power over” and the ability to control the way things are done in their favor that actually affects them.
 Power can also be defined by who controls the economy and the government, has access to means of punishment or controls the resources we need.
 These things can certainly be aided by language.